ironbar/arc25/docs/03_State_of_the_art.md

 The [code](https://github.com/xu3kev/BARC) is open-source and I should take a look at it, it could serve as inspiration for creating the DSL.

+Notice that they are able to generate new tasks using LLMs because they work directly with code, not with the grid images.
+So they switch the modality from image to text and that way are able to harness the power of LLMs.
+They used gpt-4o-mini for generation, so today we could use more powerful models for more diverse and complex tasks.

 ## [ARC-AGI without pretraining](https://iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.html)

 This novel approach does not use any training data!
 Scores 4.17 on ARC-AGI-2.